F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![info](https://imgur.com/h4EluwO.png)

-There is a message to "stinky" (as possible user) to update the local hosts file with a local dns so the blog website can be accessed.
-There was no blog seen initially so let's go ahead and update our host file on our local machine.
-Before this, I want to just double check what else we can find at /webnotes.
+There is a message to “stinky” (a possible user) to update the local hosts file with a local DNS so the blog website can be accessed.
+There was no blog seen initially so let’s go ahead and update our host file on our local machine.
+Before this, I want to just double-check what else we can find at /webnotes.
 This is a snippet of what is found:

 ![webnotes](https://imgur.com/S3bqGZK.png)